 The British Red Cross is providing emergency supplies and support to people affected by drought and hunger in East Africa and conflict in Tigray, Ethiopia.

 Fighting in Tigray

-East Africa has been going through extreme drought and weather conditions and it is predicted this will continue into 2021.
+East Africa has been going through extreme drought, weather conditions and a locust invasion which is likely to continue throughout 2021.
 Now, people across the region are reeling from ongoing conflict in Tigray, Ethiopia.

 In November 2020, armed conflict broke out between the regional government and the federal government Ethiopia’s Tigray region in the north of the country.

 - Around 5.2 million people in Tigray now need humanitarian aid

-- As conflict continues, over 1 million people are thought to have fled their homes
+- As conflict continues, around 1.7 million people are thought to have fled their homes

 The combination of drought and conflict has caused widespread hunger.
 Women, children and other at-risk groups are suffering the most.